 - Want to kill it each round?
 Great jump up one or two kettlebell sizes, crush the round, and then rest as needed.
 To keep things on point, a 1:1 work-to-rest ratio or a 2:1 is sufficient.
 So, time the round and then rest as needed.

 - Want to do the whole thing unbroken?
-Cool, drop a bell size.
+Cool, drop a kettlebell size.

 - Want it to progressively get worse?
 Start lighter and end heavy.

 - Want it to progressively get better?
-Start heavy and drop a bell size every round.
+Start heavy and drop a kettlebell size every round.

-The ultimate goal is to do all five rounds without the bell leaving your hands with as heavy a bell as possible, and as quickly as possible.
+The ultimate goal is to do all five rounds without the kettlebell leaving your hands with as heavy a kettlebell as possible, and as quickly as possible.
 But, almost in the words of David Whitley, “I don’t care how many times you can do something crappy.”
 We expect technical proficiency with each repetition.

 Don’t train until you get it right—train so you can never get it wrong.